 Pre-Application Advice Service

-If you are considering making a planning application, we are able to provide you with assistance in obtaining an informal planning opinion on your proposal in one of two ways: (see below).
+If you are considering making either a planning application or a Listed Building Consent Application, we are able to provide you with assistance in obtaining an informal planning opinion on your proposal in one of two ways: (see below).

 These can be very useful as they can identify any issues that may affect the outcome of your application and therefore may necessitate changes to your proposals before they are formally submitted as an application.
 They can furthermore identify schemes that have little or no chance of success.